soon1995/README.md/README.md

 :star2: I have an insatiable curiosity and a penchant for discovering new knowledge.

 💰 Currently, I'm engaged in a Golang project, and I'm truly impressed by Golang's simplicity – it has captured my heart!
-Previously, I was a self-learner in Java.

 :books: I am presently pursuing a Bachelor's Degree in Information Technology.